-We compared performance, power consumption, space, and cost of running typical office applications (email, database, and file/print server) on the following solutions:
+We compared the performance, power consumption, space, and cost of running typical office applications (email, database, and file/print server) on the following solutions:

-- A Dell EMC PowerEdge VRTX with two Dell EMC PowerEdge M630 server nodes powered by the Intel Xeon processor E5-2650 v3, running VMware vSphere 5.5 in a high-availability (HA) cluster configuration with four Microsoft® Windows Server® 2012 R2 virtual machines (VMs) - one running SQL Server® 2014, two running Exchange Server 2013, and one acting as a file/print server. - A legacy disparate hardware solution consisting of three older HP tower servers, a NETGEAR® switch, and an HP storage appliance.
-The legacy tower servers ran bare metal instances of Windows Server 2012 with one running SQL Server 2012, one running Exchange Server 2010, and one running as a dedicated file/print server.
+- A Dell EMC PowerEdge VRTX with a Dell EMC PowerEdge M830 server powered by the Intel Xeon processor E5-4650 v3, running VMware vSphere 5.5 with 10 Microsoft® Windows Server® 2012 R2 virtual machines (VMs) four running SQL Server® 2014, four acting as file/print servers, and two running a single Exchange Server 2013 environment. - A legacy disparate hardware solution consisting of older HP tower servers, a NETGEAR® switch, and an HP storage appliance.
+The legacy tower servers all ran bare metal instances of Windows Server 2012.
+One ran SQL Server 2012, another ran a dedicated file/print server, and the last ran Exchange Server 2010.
+By virtualizing four of the SQL workloads and four of the file/print simulated workloads, we extrapolated the consolidation to nine legacy servers.

-We ran three benchmarks simultaneously to stress the email, database, and file and print applications all at once.
-The performance of the legacy hardware solution we discuss in this report is from a June 2013 Principled Technologies study (available at www.principledtechnologies.com/Dell/VRTX performance TCO 0713.pdf).
+We ran three benchmarks simultaneously to exercise the email, database, and file and print applications all at once.
+The performance of the legacy hardware solution we discuss in this report is from a June 2013 Principled Technologies study (available at www.principledtechnologies.com/Dell/VRTX performance TCO 0713.pdf).2 For this study, we ran multiples of the SQL Server and simulated file/print servers to demonstrate a consolidation scenario and show an even bigger savings.